Characteristics and styling goal

 Steer clear of tops with pockets or prints around the hips which make them look even wider.
 Look sophisticated by wearing a simple bottom and a stylish top.
 So wear tops with subtle details that draw attention away from your hips.

-If you have a pear shaped body, generally you should use abundance of caution with cropped length tops.
+If you have a pear-shaped body, generally you should use an abundance of caution with cropped-length tops.
 The reason is the cropped length top can “expose” your wider hips and thighs, thus not flattering if your goal is to camouflage them.

 All cropped tops are not created equal though.
-If you are interested in the crop top trend, go with a shorter length and wear with a black wide leg pants or A line skirt to distract from your hips.
+If you are interested in the crop top trend, go with a shorter length and wear it with a pair of black wide-leg pants or an A-line skirt to distract from your hips.

 - A peplum top as it is a waist-defining, ultra-slimming top.

-- A square-neck top or V-neck top paired with a long necklace draws the attention up.
+- A square-neck top or V-neck top paired with a long necklace draws attention up.